barakshr/automation/readme.txt

     16. check that one user transactions doesnt influence on a different user account
     16. try simple customer login and Transactions Flow with different browsers on pc
-    17. try simple customer login and Transactions Flow with different browsers on smartphone (android/apple) 18  try to enter to an after login pages wit url 19  erase cookies,  try to enter to after login pages wit url 20  logout and try to return to an after login pages with browser back to page button
+    17. try simple customer login and Transactions Flow with different app/browsers on smartphone (android/apple) 18  try to enter to an after login pages wit url 19  erase cookies,  try to enter to after login pages wit url 20  logout and try to return to an after login pages with browser back to page button